 A plus to using these types of logos is that they help set a strong tone of voice.
 Once your company gains recognition, a well-designed logo symbol can become very memorable.

-Examples: Shell, Apple, Twitter, Target, Instagram and Snapchat and Major League Baseball.
+Examples: Shell, Apple, Twitter, Target, Instagram and Snapchat, Major League Baseball, church logos.

 05. Abstract logo marks

 These are image-based logos that use abstract forms to reflect a company’s branding.
 Unlike pictorial marks that represent a real object, abstract logo marks are more metaphorical.